Script Development / Microsoft SQL Server

 str | None |

-Specified database |
+Specify database |

 .query(...)

-Executes an SQL statement, parameters are as follows:
+Execute SQL statement.
+Parameters are as follows:

-Parameter | Type | Required / Default | Description |
+| Parameter | Type | Required / Default | Description |

 sql |

-str | Required | SQL statement, which can include parameter placeholders.? indicates parameters to be escaped;?? indicates parameters not to be escaped |
+str | Required | SQL statement, which can contain parameter placeholders.? indicates a parameter that needs escaping;?? indicates a parameter that does not need escaping |

 sql_params |